TareqMonwer/Django-School-Management/README.md

 5. then `python manage.py runserver`
 for testing, create a superuser too.

+# Celery-redis setup:
+1. Celery is installed, install redis as well. <br>
+2. for linux users (IDK about windows, if you know, please contribute):
+- run redis server with `redis-server` command.
+- run celery worker with `celery -A config worker -l INFO` command.

 # Additional Resources:
 + Create braintree sandbox account from: https://sandbox.braintreegateway.com/login